California Wildfires Burn Amid High Risk of Brutal Blazes

 Bone-dry vegetation fueled three wildfires near Los Angeles amid warnings Friday that the risk of new blazes erupting was high as temperatures spike and humidity levels drop during a statewide heat wave.

-Cooler overnight temperatures helped firefighters increase containment, but the forecast called for hot, dry weather with dangerous fire conditions because of possible gusty winds, officials said.
+Cooler overnight temperatures helped firefighters increase containment.
+But the temperature hit 100 degrees (38 Celsius) Friday in the area, and the forecast called for continuing hot, dry weather with dangerous fire conditions because of possible gusty winds.

+“The heat, the weather, that's what made this fire go," Nathan Judy of the U.S. Forest Service told KABC-TV.

 Record-breaking heat is possible through the weekend, with triple-digit temperatures and unhealthy air predicted for many parts of the state.